Asset protection is a philosophy and way of life

 Bankruptcy laws provide that if people seek to transfer assets to avoid an actual or impending liability, then the transfer is voidable.

-Consider section 121(4).
-It would have had to have been satisfied, requiring that “it can reasonably be inferred from all the circumstances that, at the time of the transfer, the transferor is, or was about to become, insolvent.”
+Consider section 121(4) of the Bankruptcy Act 1966.
+It requires a close temporal connection between the transfer of assets and the transferor’s insolvency.
+This section stipulates that it must “reasonably be inferred from all the circumstances that, at the time of the transfer, the transferor is, or was about to become, insolvent.”

 But wasn’t Mr Wallace a bit naughty?